Coronal mass ejection: Propagation

-When observed in interplanetary space at distances greater than about 50 solar radius away from the Sun, CMEs are sometimes referred to as interplanetary CMEs, or ICMEs.
+When it is in interplanetary space at distances greater than about 50 solar radius away from the Sun, CMEs are sometimes referred to as interplanetary CMEs, or ICMEs.

 Interactions in the heliosphere

 As CMEs propagate through the heliosphere, they may interact with the surrounding solar wind, the interplanetary magnetic field, and other CMEs and celestial bodies.

 CMEs can experience aerodynamic drag forces that act to bring them to kinematic equilibrium with the solar wind.
 As a consequence, CMEs faster than the solar wind tend to slow down whereas CMEs slower than the solar wind tend to speed up until their speed matches that of the solar wind.

 How CMEs evolve as they propagate through the heliosphere is poorly understood.
 Models of their evolution have been proposed that are accurate to some CMEs but not others.
 Aerodynamic drag and snowplow models assume that ICME evolution is governed by its interactions with the solar wind.
 Aerodynamic drag alone may be able to account for the evolution of some ICMEs, but not all of them.